BurykinaA/SocialNetAnalyzer/README.md

 ## Overview

-The goal of this project is to perform descriptive analysis of your social ego-network (a network of your connections, excluding yourself).
+The goal of this project is to perform descriptive analysis of my social ego-network (a network of your connections, excluding yourself).
 The project consists of the following steps:

 1. **Data Collection**: Gather data from an online service (VK) and create a network of your friends (first-order connections only).
 2. **Analysis and Visualization**: Analyse the collected data and prepare visualizations.